Work and Study in Japan: Part-Time Jobs for International Students in Japan

 Kitchen staff (キッチンスタッフ) will help out with cooking, prepping and dish washing in the kitchen.
 You may also need to clean the kitchen.
 Interactions with customers are limited to none.
 In smaller scale restaurants like cafes with fewer staff, you may need to help out in the front as well.

-Makanai (まかない staff meals) are usually provided at restaurant jobs which can help you save on expenses.
-Additionally, restaurants are quite open to hiring international students which means fellow foreigner colleagues and plenty of job opportunities.
+Staff meals, called まかない (Makanai), are usually provided at restaurant jobs which can help save on food expenses.
+Additionally, restaurants are quite open to hiring international students which means fellow foreign national colleagues and plenty of job opportunities.
 Interacting with customers is also a great way to improve your Japanese, you’ll also get to hear some interesting stories.

 Difficulties You May Face